 You just got the news—you’re moving to another house or even another state!
 After the first exciting moments, your mind starts whirling with all the plans and details.
 Starting with your fingers and toes, you get numb all over until you’re left frozen and useless.
 We call it moving shock.
 Luckily, we’ve compiled some moving tools that will get you going again and make your move a breeze.

 Stay organized and on track with your move planning by sticking to a timeline.
 The resources below offer free move planning checklist and timeline templates that you can print at home.

-This week-by-week checklist will remind you of all the essentials, including what you should start packing in your house and when to start.
+This week-by-week moving checklist will remind you of all the essentials, including what you should start packing in your house and when to start.
 Beginning two months out, you can check off items in the list using the inserted checkboxes.
-If you have anything extra to add, write them as an additional note in the side and check them off when you’re finished.
+If you have anything extra to add, write them as an additional note on the side and check them off when you’re finished.

-While you certainly can print this checklist, you can also choose to cross off items online too.
+While you certainly can print this moving checklist, you can also choose to cross off items online too.
 In addition, this one proves a little simpler, letting you take care of the packing process and reminding you of the essentials.

 Labels for Moving Boxes

 Correctly labeling your moving boxes is a great way to stay organized while moving.
 Create and print free labels for your boxes with these resources.

 Leave it to Martha to design a helpful label for packing!
 In addition to several lines for contents and room labeling, this printable box label template shows which side of the box is up and helps with color-coding too.
 If you use this label, you won’t leave your movers or family members guessing about what goes where.